enioka-Haute-Couture/jqm/jqm-all/jqm-doc/src/site/sphinx/admin/jmx.rst

 Monitoring JQM through JMX
 ****************************

-JQM exposes threee different level of details through JMX: the engine, the pollers inside the engine, and the job instances currently running inside the pollers.
+JQM exposes three different level of details through JMX: the engine, the pollers inside the engine, and the job instances currently running inside the pollers.

 The first level will most often be enough: it has checks for seeing if the engine process is alive and if the pollers are polling.
 Basically, the two